roboseb/pokemetrics/README.md

     Fixed a bunch of little problems that came up one after the other.
 Everything is now drawn onto canvases with proper resolution, and transparent whitespace is automatically removed.
 Biggest issue right now is that copying over the canvases is not working.
 Hopefully by tomorrow.

+November 7th, 2023

+    Still stuck on copying canvases.
+Gonna try to setup something really basic so I can find out what the issue is.

+    Ended up moving a bunch of code around so that I could just repeat the initial canvas draw of the poke art instead of splitting it up.
+Works great now, no issues.
+Style time?
+Vape break first!

+    Got a lot of good shit working.
+Wanna see if I can fix some basic aspect ration issues tomorrow.

 --To-Do--

 DONE-basic inputs